This page describes the eT_launch

 --scratch

-Specifies exactly which directory to use as scratch.
+Specifies which directory to use as scratch.
 If it does not exist, it will be created.

 -ks, --keep-scratch